heweidev/test_git/readme.txt

 version 2:
 Hello World!

-This is a merge test! in master branch.
+This is multi user merge test! in master branch. test muti users.